-me of ganization ereby certify that I am the qualified representative as defined in Section 2256.002(10) of the Public Funds vestment Act of the above-named business organization offering to engage in an investment transaction the City of League City, Texas. ave received and have thoroughly reviewed the City of League City Investment Policy.
-I acknowledge that the above named business organization of which I am a qualified representative has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City of League City and the organization that are not authorized by the City's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the entity's entire portfolio; requires an interpretation of subjective investment standards; or relates to investment transactions of the City that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority. cknowledge that this instrument is transacted to comply with Chapter 2256, Government Code. gned thisday of20 me: :le:
+Name of Organization Address: Telephone #: ()Fax #:() Email: I hereby certify that I am the qualified representative as defined in Section 2256.002(10) of the Public Fund Investment Act of the above-named business organization offering to engage in an investment transaction with the City of League City, Texas.
+I have received and have thoroughly reviewed the City of League City Investment Policy.
+I acknowledge that the above named business organization of which I am a qualified representative has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City of League City and the organization that are not authorized by the City's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the entity' entire portfolio; requires an interpretation of subjective investment standards; or relates to investment transactions of the City that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.
+I acknowledge that this instrument is transacted to comply with Chapter 2256, Government Code.
+1 acknowledge that this histrament is transacted to comply with chapter 2230, Government code.
+Signed thisday of20 Name: Title: